 Merchant Level 1

-• Any merchant, regardless of acceptance channel, processing more than 6,000,000 Visa transactions per year
+Any merchant, regardless of acceptance channel, processing more than 6,000,000 Visa transactions per year or that:

-• Any merchant that has suffered a hack or an attack that resulted in an account data compromise
+• has suffered a hack or an attack that resulted in an account data compromise

-• Any merchant identified by any card association as Level 1
+• is identified by any card association as Level 1

-Merchant Level 2 1 million – 6 million Visa or MasterCard transactions per year
+Merchants that process between 1 and 6 million Visa or MasterCard transactions per year.

-Merchant Level 3 20,000 – 1 million Visa or MasterCard e-commerce transactions per year
+Any merchant that processes between 20,000 and 1 million Visa or MasterCard e-commerce transactions per year.

-Merchant Level 4 Less than 20,000 Visa or MasterCard e-commerce transactions per year, and all other merchants processing up to 1 million Visa or MasterCard transactions per year
+Merchants that process less than 20,000 Visa or MasterCard e-commerce transactions per year, and all other merchants processing up to 1 million Visa or MasterCard transactions per year.

 Mastercard